smeredith/smeredith.github.io/_posts/2015-08-08-choosing-a-datastructure.md

 ![_config.yml]({{ site.baseurl }}/images/choosing-a-datastructure-matrix.png)

-Determining if two nodes are connected is looking in at a single position in the matrix to see if it is a 1.
+Determining if two nodes are connected is indexing a single position in the matrix to see if it is a 1.
 Finding a node's neighbors is walking that node's row looking for ones.
 Again, this is not too complicated.

 The matrix holds zeros and ones, so we only need one bit for each position.
 However, we need n² bits.
-This will be a very sparse matrix because each node can only have four neighbors.
+This will be a very sparse matrix because each node can only have four possible neighbors.
 This is an inefficient use of space.
 It might be fine for the typical mazes we expect a human to solve, but lets assume we must support Mazes of Unusual Size.
 We can do better.